Azure/azure-sdk-for-net/sdk/confidentialledger/Azure.Security.ConfidentialLedger/README.md

 ### Prerequisites

 * An [Azure subscription][azure_sub].
-* A running instance of Azure Confidential Ledger.
+* A running instance of Azure confidential ledger.
-* A registered user in the Confidential Ledger with `Administrator` privileges.
+* A registered user in the confidential ledger with `Administrator` privileges.

 ### Authenticate the client

 #### Using Azure Active Directory

-This document demonstrates using [DefaultAzureCredential][default_cred_ref] to authenticate to the Confidential Ledger via Azure Active Directory.
+This document demonstrates using [DefaultAzureCredential][default_cred_ref] to authenticate to the confidential ledger via Azure Active Directory.
 However, any of the credentials offered by the [Azure.Identity][azure_identity] will be accepted.
 See the [Azure.Identity][azure_identity] documentation for more information about other credentials.

 #### Using a client certificate